Adam Haseley Player Props: White Sox vs. Royals

-Adam Haseley -- 0-for-2 in his last game -- will be in action for the Chicago White Sox against the Kansas City Royals, with Zack Greinke on the hill, on May 8 at 7:40 PM ET.
+On Thursday, Adam Haseley (on the back of going 0-for-1) and the Chicago White Sox face the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 2:10 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Reds.
+He had a hitless performance in his last game (0-for-1) against the Royals.

 Adam Haseley Game Info & Props vs. the Royals